primatelabs/voodoopad-tools/README.md

 # TODO

 -  Reading/writing of encrypted documents.
-Threre is code to decrypt documents but it is not hooked up yet
+Threre is code to decrypt documents but it is not hooked up yet.
 -  Create documents from scratch.
 Currently `voodoopad.py` only works on existing VoodooPad documents.
 -  Convert markdown to HTML